Tales of Symphonia: Dawn of the New World

-Tales of Symphonia: Dawn of the New World is an action role-playing game developed by Namco Tales Studio and published by Namco Bandai Games for the Wii as a cross of spin-off and sequel to Tales of Symphonia for the Nintendo GameCube and PlayStation 2.
+Tales of Symphonia: Dawn of the New World is an action role-playing game developed by Namco Tales Studio and published by Namco Bandai Games for the Wii.
+The game is the eighteenth main title as well as a spin-off and sequel to Tales of Symphonia for the GameCube and PlayStation 2.
 The game was released in Japan on June 26, 2008, in North America on November 11, 2008, and in Europe on November 13, 2009.

 Tales of Symphonia: Dawn of the New World and the original Tales of Symphonia were re-released together as a PlayStation 3 HD remaster under the title Tales of Symphonia Chronicles in October 2013 in Japan and February 2014 in North America and Europe.